 After centuries of science, biologists have long dismissed that humans are at the top of life’s tree.
 Likewise, astronomers have long disproved that the Earth is the center of the cosmos.
 Here, contemporary science and ancient kincentricism align.
 Both agree that humans, plants and animals all share ancestry and origins, action and consequence, connection and dependence.
 Both concur that no organism is central or separate to the others: like a tapestry each and every one are inextricable parts of the whole.

 However despite unequivocal dismissal, the axioms of man’s centrality and separateness have persisted, buried in the depths of our modern ideologies.
-Just as a building is often built upon the forgotten foundations of one that came long before, these ancient errors tilt and incline our modern intellectual edifices that continue to stand upon them.
+Just as a building is often built upon the forgotten foundations of one that came long before, these ancient errors tilt and incline our modern intellectual edifices that continue to stand upon the same archaic axiom of human exceptionalism.

-Nowhere is this more clear than in the way our modern ideologies speak of the biosphere.
-From neoliberalism to socialism, from libertarianism to communism, the very way that they refer to ‘the natural world’ most reveals their deep moorings in antiquated human-centric assumption.
+From capitalism to communism, from neoliberalism to socialism, from libertarianism to feminism, nowhere is this more clear than in the way our modern ideologies speak of the biosphere.
+Specifically, their ubiquitous reference to ‘the natural world’ most reveals their deep moorings in antiquated human-centric assumption.

-In fact, there is no word more imbued with the cumbersome weight of ancient metaphysical misconception than that of ‘nature’.
+From our kincentric view, there is no word more imbued with the cumbersome weight of ancient metaphysical misconception than that of ‘nature’.
 This term, used so poetically by environmentalists and conservationists to protect and preserve ‘the natural’ world, is alas seeped in irredeemable dualistic fallacy: the ancient error of delineating man and nature, culture and ecology, the natural and the human.

 Upon this stark division not only is modern society built, but so too our most fervent environmental attempts and endeavors.
 Derived from the Middle-English term environ, meaning to circle or surround, ‘the environment’ has come to mean, that which is around us humans, but not that which is us.⁴⁷